bigmeech/dgeni-angular-prototype/README.md

 ## Phase 2

-At this point I am not feeling great about.
+At this point I am not feeling great about dgeni.
 I have full control and can easily add my own tags, but I have gained considerable complexity.
 What would make this more worth while is if I can infer some tags...
 Turns out I can using the AST.

 ```
 function canInferService(item){